Progressive capitalism: Core principles

 According to Richard North Patterson, the credo of progressive capitalism is grounded in several core principles: oppressive corporate power can be as stifling as oppressive government; government should act as a check on private excess rather than as a collaborator; there is no universal formula for distributing prosperity; well-compensated workers are valuable customers, not antagonists; and, crucially, there is no inherent trade-off between fairness and growth.
 Instead, addressing inequality can enhance both economic prosperity and fairness, potentially expanding the overall economic "pie."
 Patterson states that:The goal of progressive capitalism is restoring societal balance by recognizing that private enterprise is the core of a broadly successful economy, but that the ideology of supposedly-unfettered markets underpinning shareholder capitalism—abetted, in reality, by subjective public policy choices—is inefficient, destabilizing, and far from inevitable.Progressive capitalism aims to enhance America's prosperity by facilitating the expansion of individual opportunity instead of nurturing perpetual reliance on an excessively intrusive government.
 Aligned with progressive capitalism are societal aims such as prioritizing education from K-12 to adapt to the evolving economy, ensuring relief from college and student debt, and offering comprehensive support for families, including access to healthcare.
-It also provisions for a fairer tax system, strengthening the social safety net, combating workplace discrimination, addressing racial and economic segregation in housing and affordability, upgrading national infrastructure, and fostering economic growth in stagnant communities where relocation is challenging.
+It advocates reforms to create a more progressive tax system, strengthening the social safety net, combating workplace discrimination, addressing racial and economic segregation in housing and affordability, upgrading national infrastructure, and fostering economic growth in stagnant communities where relocation is challenging.

 Stiglitz argues that progressive capitalism aims to build a society characterized by greater creativity, care, honesty, and empathy, which in turn will enhance both economic and social functioning.
 He contends that this vision, while retaining the term "capitalism," represents a significant departure from current practices.
 In this framework, "capital" encompasses not only physical and financial assets but also human, intellectual, organizational, social, and natural capital—reflecting the evolving nature of the economy and society.
 According to Stiglitz, progressive capitalism addresses key elements of a "good and decent" society.
 It focuses on living in harmony with nature through strong environmental regulations, an area where current capitalism falls short.
 It also aims to help individuals flourish and reach their potential by implementing predistribution and redistribution strategies.
 While current capitalism often undermines honesty, empathy, and cooperation, progressive capitalism promotes these values through a supportive framework of institutional arrangements.